There’s a better than good chance that you’re familiar with the Appalachian Trail. Perhaps you’ve even hiked a bit of it.

 How many miles is the AT?

 The approximate length of the Appalachian Trail in miles.
 It’s not that the length of the trail is unknown, but rather that the distance changes year to year, based on trail modifications such as switchbacks and reroutes.
 This year, 2015, according to the Appalachian Trail Conservancy (ATC) Data Book, the AT is 2,189.2 miles.
 Last year, it was 2,185.3.
 This amounts to approximately 5,000,000 steps, a number sure to fill your step-tracker-wearing friends with envy.

 The number of states the AT crosses.
 From south to north: 1.
 Georgia 2.
 North Carolina 3.
 Tennessee 4.
 Virginia 5.
 West Virginia 6.
 Maryland 7.
 Pennsylvania 8.
 New Jersey 9.
 New York 10.
 Connecticut 11.
 Massachusetts 12.
 Vermont 13.
 New Hampshire 14.
 Maine.

-The number of times an AT thru-hiker would ascend Mount Everest.
+The number of times an AT thru-hiker would climb up Mount Everest.
 Compared to trails in higher elevation mountain ranges, many falsely assume the AT to be relatively flat.
-In fact, over the course of the Appalachian Trail’s 2,189 miles, thru-hikers gain over 464,464 ft., or more than 89 miles.
+In fact, over the course of the Appalachian Trail’s 2,189 miles, thru-hikers gain and lose over 464,464 ft., or more than 89 miles.